Nurturing Body, Mind…and Spirit

 - Transportation to churches for worship (in selected programs)

 - Chapel, including a spiritual resource library (Brown Deer, West Allis and Oconomowoc)

 In 2015/2016, the Chaplains made 7,505 patient contacts through one-to-one and group sessions.
 This is up 28% since last year.
 In fact, due to increased patient care needs in the past seven years, Spiritual Care has nearly tripled weekly patient contacts and doubled the number of group sessions and Chaplain hours.

-Scrupulosity Manual Published: In conjunction with Dr. Brad Riemann, PhD, and Mark Rossing, MD, Chaplain Carol Jefferies completed a 93 page resource entitled “Religious Scrupulosity: A Training Manual,” which will be used with Rogers’ patients with a diagnosis of religious scrupulosity, an obsessive compulsive disorder which negatively impacts faith and spirituality.
-The implications of this manual cannot be overstated.
-Not only will it benefit Rogers’ patients but it also has implication for the treatment of all individuals dealing with religious scrupulosity.
+Scrupulosity manual was published: In conjunction with Dr. Brad Riemann, PhD, and Mark Rossing, MD, Chaplain Carol Jefferies completed a 93 page resource entitled “Religious Scrupulosity: A Training Manual,” which will be used with Rogers’ patients with a diagnosis of religious scrupulosity, an obsessive compulsive disorder which negatively impacts faith and spirituality.
+The handbook has been used to train clinical staff to more effectively serve our patients dealing with scrupulosity.

 “Spiritual Care was the most significant part of the treatment process for me.
 When I came to Rogers, I was spiritually bankrupt.
 Then one day the Chaplain from Rogers walked in, and I decided to go to the group session.
 It changed my life, and I came to believe very quickly.
 But it was all so new, it was like I didn’t know what to do – I didn’t even know how to pray.
 The Chaplain told me, ‘Prayer isn’t about the position of the body, but the attitude of the heart,’ and that made so much sense.
 I think of that quote at least once a day when I pray.”